IlKaiser/IoT_Group-Project/dashboard/README.md

 # Web Dashboard

 ## Introduction
-The **Web Dashboard** is on of the main component of our project.
+The **Web Dashboard** is one of the main component of our project.
 It is composed by two parts:

 - the **server**, realized with **Node.js**
 - the **frontend**, realized with **HTML, Bootstrap, Javascript, Vue.js**